KSP-CKAN/CKAN/Spec.md

 are described:

 - `homepage` is a URL that goes to the preferred landing page for the mod.
+- `bugtracker` is a URL that goes to the mod's bugtracker if it exists.
 - `github` is an object which *must* contain a `url` pointing to the github page for the project.
 It *may* include a `releases` key with a boolean value (which defaults to false) indicating if github releases